 - You did not see the sign.
 As the driver you must look for parking signs to ascertain if parking is permitted in the area you intend to leave your vehicle.

 - You did not understand the parking sign.
-The signs are based on the Road Code and Australian Standards.
+The signs are based on the Road Traffic Code 2000 and Australian Standards.

 - You are a member of the Royal Kings Park Tennis Club or Next Generation Kings Park Club.
 You may only leave your vehicle in Kings Park while you are in the club or in Kings Park itself.

 - You thought you were allowed to park there.
 Only authorised vehicles can park in specially marked bays such as Loading Zones, Taxi Stands, Charter Bus Bays, and Disabled Bays (with ACROD permits).

 - You were only there for a few minutes.
-Restrictions apply as soon as you park there.
+Restrictions apply as soon as you park your vehicle.

 - You were helping someone.
 Despite the good deed, you still need to ensure your vehicle is correctly parked.